Adrian Price-Whelan, Kelle Cruz, Stephanie T. Douglas

 tbl.colnames

 What happened?
-The column names are just col1
+The column names are just col1, col2, etc., the

 names.
 We know it failed to read the column names, but also notice